About This Episode

 Samer Alatout 10:51

 Yeah, absolutely.
-And I think what happened in the United States, I cannot speak for other countries or other regions, but in the United States, BDS became a somewhat normal discourse.
+And I think what happened in the United States — I cannot speak for other countries or other regions, but in the United States — BDS became a somewhat normalized discourse.

-What I mean by that is that there is so much push against BDS, of course, in the US right on a governmental scale.
-So the Congress is intervening even here.
-The assembly, for example, in Wisconsin and the Senate, our local governance institutions have written laws that we cannot actually boycott Israel and we cannot divest from Israel, that any calls for that are illegal, but at the same time, you find that there is a public discourse that is invigorated initially by BDS movement.
+What I mean by that is that there is so much pushback against BDS in the US, right, at a governmental scale.
+Congress is intervening.
+The Assembly in Wisconsin and the Senate — our local governance institutions — have written laws saying that we cannot actually boycott Israel and we cannot divest from Israel, that any calls for that are illegal.
+But at the same time, you find that there is a public discourse that was invigorated initially by the BDS movement.

-But here, because Palestinian voices are becoming much stronger, they are becoming profoundly effective in the US and which was not the case a few years back, right?
-And I think that has to do with maybe social media, but also with the fact that probably Palestinian American scholars and activists have reached a point where they do not want to be silenced anymore and in the background, and I think they are taking the risks and willing to take the risks.
+Here, because Palestinian voices are becoming much stronger and profoundly more effective in the US — which was not the case a few years back — I think that has to do with social media, but also with the fact that Palestinian American scholars and activists have reached a point where they do not want to be silenced anymore or pushed to the background.
+And I think they are willing to take the risks.

-So for example, myself or other people, a lot of people in the US are taking so many risks, not from universities, because in the end I’m tenured, for example, which means, that I have certain protections for my job.
-Also being able to stand firm against Zionist propaganda against organizations that mobilize to attack Palestinian voices and Palestinian activists.
+So for example, myself and many other people in the US are taking so many risks.
+Not from our universities necessarily, because in the end I’m tenured, which means I have certain protections for my job.
+But also — being able to stand firm against Zionist propaganda and against organizations that mobilize to attack Palestinian voices and Palestinian activists.

 Yara Hawari 14:03

-Columbia University was the first encampment in the US, student encampment, and there’s been a lot of media attention on it.
-I was wondering if you could perhaps tell us a bit about what’s been happening at your university, the University of Wisconsin Madison, and perhaps also share with us what happened to you when you visited your student encampment.
+Columbia University was the first student encampment in the US and there has been a lot of media attention on it.
+I was wondering if you could perhaps tell us a bit about what’s been happening at your university, the University of Wisconsin-Madison, and perhaps also share with us what happened to you when you visited your student encampment.

 Samer Alatout 14:36

-So at my university, the students started an encampment on the 29th of April on a Monday, and the encampment was amazingly beautiful.
+At my university, the students started an encampment on the 29th of April, a Monday, and the encampment was amazingly beautiful.

-There were a few things, but I think the recognition is that the chancellor herself cannot dictate to the foundation what to do or not to do with the money.
-However, she committed to have meetings with the foundation and stuff like that, but now we have in the Faculty Senate, which is the governance Institution of the faculty we have resolutions that are going to go through hopefully beginning of the fall on divestment and disclosure.
+There were a few things.
+But I think the key recognition is that the chancellor herself cannot dictate to the foundation what to do with the money.
+However, she committed to having meetings with the foundation.
+And now we have in the Faculty Senate — which is the governance institution of the faculty — resolutions on divestment and disclosure that are going to go through, hopefully beginning of the fall.
 So we are working on those already.
 They are almost ready to be introduced early in the fall.

 Yara Hawari 23:28

-It’s not a surprise that police patterns of brutality are reflected on these campuses, you know, targeting people of color.
+It’s not a surprise that police patterns of brutality are reflected on these campuses, targeting people of color.
 For centuries, people of color have always been the first ones to be brutalized by police and security forces.
+So that was not surprising at all.

-So that at all was not surprising, but I do want to take a moment and reflect on what you said at the beginning of the answer to that last question, that these spaces cultivated what a different kind of society could look like.
+But I do want to take a moment and reflect on what you said at the beginning of that answer — that these spaces cultivated what a different kind of society could look like.
 And I think in and of itself, that is somewhat of a movement gain.

 Samer Alatout 25:07

-From the students’ perspective, they need to know that they belong, and the way that they know that they belong is by actually participating in governing the institution itself.
-And what my argument has been all the time is that the threat of violence builds a relation of power that basically pits the university administration and the students on two opposite sides and does not see them as working for the same institution, right?
+From the students’ perspective, they need to know that they belong.
+And the way that they know that they belong is by actually participating in governing the institution itself.
+My argument has always been that the threat of violence builds a relation of power that basically pits the university administration and the students on two opposite sides and does not see them as working for the same institution.

-And so I argued often that the administration needs to actually try to think of the students as of it, for it, from it, right?
-They belong to us.
-The same with faculty and staff and to work in order to cultivate those relations of kinship relations shouldn’t be between administration, students, staff and faculty, those relations shouldn’t be relations of power and force that are undergirded by the threat of violence, but should be relations of kinship and belonging, then the encampment can be seen as a protest by the students that is trying to tell the administration we need a voice in the governance of the institution.
-We need a voice in investment, how investment is done, and what the ethics of investments are.
-How do we decide on what to invest in?
+And so I argued often that the administration needs to actually think of the students as part of it, for it, from it — they belong to us, as do faculty and staff.
+Those relations shouldn’t be relations of power and force undergirded by the threat of violence; they should be relations of kinship and belonging.
+Then the encampment can be seen as a protest by the students that is trying to tell the administration: we need a voice in the governance of this institution.
+We need a voice in how investment is done and what the ethics of investment are.
+How do we decide what to invest in?

-I think one of the things the administration has been doing is saying that the encampment is illegal, right?
-And that because it’s illegal, we are bringing a police force.
-And I keep thinking of how they’re understanding that the encampment is a state of exception, right?
+I think one of the things the administration has been doing is saying that the encampment is illegal, and that because it’s illegal, they are bringing in police force.
+And I keep thinking about how they’re understanding the encampment as a state of exception — as an exceptional protest maneuver by the students that necessitates police force.
+While they don’t reflect — and this is the irony — they don’t reflect that the students are doing that because of the exceptional status of Gaza, because there is a genocide.
+And that is the real exception.

 Yara Hawari 30:09

 I think just because some of the encampments have ended, it doesn’t mean that the movement has.
-If anything, this has been and continues to be, such a huge win for the movement.
+If anything, this has been and continues to be such a huge win for the movement.
 I think we need to be more mindful and reflect on the gains that have been made.
-And one of the ones that you’ve highlighted has been the widening of this coalition, of this community, that insists that this genocide won’t be committed in their name.
+And one of the ones you’ve highlighted has been the widening of this coalition, this community that insists that this genocide won’t be committed in their name.

 This is my final question, and maybe a bit repetitive, but as a faculty member and as a Palestinian, how do you see your role in this student uprising?